Antitrust pressure could push Liberty out of Germany - sources

 Earlier this year it bought British production group All3Media and a 6.4 percent of British broadcaster ITV.

-1 US dollar = 0.8097 euro Additional reporting by Peter Maushagen in Frankfurt and Leila Abboud in Paris
+1 US dollar = 0.8097 euro Additional reporting by Peter Maushagen in Frankfurt and Leila Abboud in Paris; Editing by Pravin Char